nasa/earthdata-search/README.md

 - Generating Colormaps

+- Scale images

+Scaling thumbnail images utilizes a redis cache in the deployed env locally there is not a way to run this however the functionality for scaling images still works the results just won't be cached.
+If you need the cache on then you'll need to install redis locally.
+The easiest way to do this would be by running it in a docker container such as by running `docker container run -p 1521:1521 redis:bullseye-7`.
+You can also use a visualizer such as `RedisInsight` to more easily inspect the cache.

 #### Running API Gateway and Lambda Locally

 Running the following command will spin up API Gateway and Lambda locally which will open up a vast majority of the functionality the backend offers.